BeAnMo/BeAnMo.github.io/src/posts/2020/use-api-state.md

 };
 ```

-<h2 id="fetch-1">Version 1</h2>

 Nothing crazy.
 It's just taking a few fields from response data and doing some simple formatting.

+<h2 id="fetch-1">Version 1</h2>

-Now to add the fetching to the `RecentActivity` component.
+Now to add the data fetching to the `RecentActivity` component.

 ```js
 const RecentActivity = () => {